-By the 1910-1911 winter season, the Kellens had moved to 32 Commonwealth and Sarah Washburn and her son and daughter-in-law were living there once again.
-By 1912, they had moved back to the Wadsworth Hotel.
+By the 1910-1911 winter season, the Kellens had moved to 32 Commonwealth and Sarah Washburn and her son and daughter-in-law were living at 342 Beacon once again.
+By the 1911-1912 season, they had moved back to the Wadsworth Hotel.

-He died in November of 1918 and Dorothy Simpson moved to 316 Beacon to live with her parents, George and Ada (Whitney) Davis, where she was living in 1920.
+George Simpson died in November of 1918 and Dorothy Simpson moved to 316 Beacon to live with her parents.

 In July of 1922, Dorothy Gardner had 342 Beacon remodeled to lower the front entrance to the basement level, build a rear addition, and install an elevator.
 The remodeling was designed by architect Edward Sears Read.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-47).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN G-47).

 Philip Stockton was president of the Old Colony Trust Company.
 In 1929, when it was acquired by the First National Bank of Boston, he became president of the bank.

 Philip Stockton died in February of 1940, and by 1941 Margaret Stockton had moved to an apartment at 282 Beacon.

 Dorothy Rimmer’s son, Davis Simpson, married in November of 1940 to Phyllis Marshall Saunders and on August 2, 1941, he transferred his interest in 342 Beacon to his mother.
 Her daughter, Ada Simpson, married in June of 1941 to Henry Peirson Coogan and on November 29, 1941, she transferred her interest in 342 Beacon to her mother.